 $ crontab -l # m h dom mon dow command @reboot /sbin/ip addr | grep inet\ | tail -n1 | awk '{ print $2 }' > /etc/issue && echo "" >> /etc/issue

-rc.local is a legacy from the System V init system.
-It is the last script to be executed before proceeding to a login screen for the desktop environment or a login prompt at the terminal.
-It's usually a Bash shell script, and you can run anything from the script.
+rc.local is a legacy script from the System V init system, executed before displaying a login screen for the desktop environment or terminal login prompt.
+It is typically a Bash shell script capable of running any commands.

-You can configure your rc.local script following these steps:
+To configure your rc.local script, follow these steps:

 $ sudo vi /etc/rc.local